Deacon John Moore House: History

-John Moore was likely the brother of Thomas Moore.
-Both men were born in England and moved to Windsor.
-They arrived from England on the ship Mary and John and landed in Dorchester, Massachusetts in 1630 with two prominent ministers of the time, John Maverick and John Warham.
-In 1635, part of the group moved to Windsor, Connecticut, but the Moores remained in Dorchester until 1639.
+John and Thomas Moore were born in England and moved to Windsor, Connecticut.
+They arrived on the ship Mary and John and landed in Dorchester, Massachusetts in 1630 with ministers John Maverick and John Warham.
+In 1635, part of the group moved to Windsor, but the Moores remained in Dorchester until 1639.

-In 1651, John Moore was ordained a deacon.
-He was made deputy governor of Connecticut under John Winthrop.
-Moore had one son named John Moore Jr, and four daughters: Elizabeth Moore (married to Nathaniel Loomis); Abagail Moore (married to Thomas Bissell); Mindwell Moore (married to Nathaniel Bissell); and Hannah Moore (married to John Drake Jr.).
+John Moore was ordained a deacon in 1651.
+He was made deputy governor of Connecticut under John Winthrop the Younger.
+Moore had one son named John Moore Jr, and four daughters: Elizabeth Moore (married Nathaniel Loomis); Abagail Moore (married Thomas Bissell); Mindwell Moore (married Nathaniel Bissell); and Hannah Moore (married John Drake Jr.).

-In addition to being a deacon, John Moore was also a successful woodworker.
-He was, and still is, known for using the foliated vine design, which depicts vines and blossoms carved in shallow relief with flat surfaces.
+John Moore was also a successful woodworker.
+He is known for using the foliated vine design, which depicts vines and blossoms carved in shallow relief with flat surfaces.
 There was a network of families in Windsor who dominated the woodworking trade, and John Moore was considered to be at the center.